-Collaborative Virtual Museums (Bachelor Thesis, Ongoing)
+Collaborative Virtual Museums (Bachelor Thesis, Finished)

 With the current generation of the SteamVR tracking system, it is possible for multiple people to use the same physical space to experience their individual virtual spaces.
 The primary goal of this project is to link these virtual spaces such that proximity in the physical can be mapped seamlessly to the virtual world.

 Multiple users should be able to not only interact with entirely virtual but also with tracked physical objects and with each other in the same virtual space despite their individually perceived spaces being rendered by separate machines.
 A special focus must be the consideration of the disconnect between the physical presence of a user and the position of their virtual avatar, especially in cases where the virtual space exceeds the physical space in size.